Bumblebee mating, death and hibernation; Stage 4 in the lifecycle of a bumblebee colony

 The hatching of males as adults usually signals the beginning of

-the end of the co-operation and organisation of the nest.
+the end of the co-operation and organization of the nest.
 The males drink the

 stores of honey, but do not forage to replace it.
 Males are usually produced